Category: London

 Alt=""

-Built in 1931, the Powerhouse Building used steam turbines to generate the electricity needed to run the entire Kellogg Factory.
+Built in 1931, the Powerhouse Building used steam turbines to generate all the electricity needed to run the Kellogg Factory.

 (Photo credit: Lawrence Durham)